Random vectors in the presence of a single big jump: Closure properties

-Before giving the main theorem for the scale mixtures, we notice that the distribution of $\Theta$, is denoted by $Q$, while the the set of all positive discontinuity points of $Q$ is denoted by $D(Q)$.
+Before giving the main theorem for the scale mixtures, we note that the distribution of $\Theta$ is denoted by $Q$, while the set of all positive discontinuity points of $Q$ is denoted by $D(Q)$.